changyuhsin1999/WBC-Differential-Learning-Tool/README.md

 Free Data - Raabin Health Database (https://raabindata.com/free-data/#acute-lymphoblastic-leukemia).

 As I went through the dataset, I’ve noticed some of the pictures contain cells from different classes in the same picture, but they’ve only labeled the most centered cell.
 Therefore, I manually relabel them using Roboflow, which creates a useful dataset for the YOLOv5 model.

+##Model
+In this computer vision module, I used 3 different models to experiment with the performance of classifying different white blood cells, including the classic machine learning SVC model, neural network Resnet 34 and YOLOv5.
+Below is a brief comparison of each of the models with different evaluation methods.